 The staff and administration of Evansville Day School strongly support our athletic programs.
 Athletics are considered an integral part of the total program; a caring and competent coaching staff, safe equipment, and adequate facilities have been provided.
-Every Upper School sport for boys and girls has been sanctioned by the IHSAA.
+Most Upper School sports for boys and girls have been sanctioned by the IHSAA.
 It is up to the individual student to take advantage of some phase of the program.
 There is a place for all students who wish to become involved in athletics.